 - participate in building a safe, inclusive and healthy community

 - develop the personal skills, confidence, resilience and resources to manage their own lives and build a fulfilling future

 - identify and travel their individual path of recovery

 - link to neighborhood resources, services and activities thereby becoming a participating member of the larger community.

 Forges partnerships with property developers and provides on-site supportive services to tenants who were formally chronically homeless.
 Currently partners with Women Organizing Resources Knowledge and Services (WORKS) at their Young Burlington property (specifically housing transitional aged youth) and Teague Terrace (specifically housing for HIV/AIDS, mentally ill, chronic illness)

-Develops and implement opportunities that help participants re-imagine a nurturing society where a person can take safe risks, fulfill lost dreams, and participate as an enfranchised member of society.
+Develops and implements opportunities which help participants re-imagine a nurturing society where a person can take safe risks, fulfill lost dreams, and participate as an enfranchised member of society.

-Help us help even more people get on their feet.
+Help us help even MORE people to get on their feet.